𝐑𝐞𝐚𝐬𝐨𝐧𝐬 𝐨𝐟 𝐋𝐨𝐨𝐬𝐞 𝐇𝐞𝐚𝐥𝐢𝐧𝐠 𝐀𝐛𝐮𝐭𝐦𝐞𝐧𝐭𝐬 𝐢𝐧 𝐃𝐞𝐧𝐭𝐚𝐥 𝐈𝐦𝐩𝐥𝐚𝐧𝐭 𝐏𝐥𝐚𝐜𝐞𝐦𝐞𝐧𝐭

 Healing abutments are critical for guiding soft tissue formation around dental implants.
 Their loosening can compromise healing and long-term success.
 Here are the key reasons:

-1. Improper Torque Application on Healing Abutments screw
+1. Improper Torque Application on Healing Abutment screw

 Under-tightening or over-tightening the abutment screw during placement can result in inadequate preload (clamping force), leading to loosening.
 Over-tightening may deform the screw while under-tightening fails to secure the abutment properly.